 The CDG has been working on a set of standards on taxonomy, data models and APIs, and process lists for few domains such as property tax, municipal grievance redressal, building plan approval, trade license, water and sewerage etc. to enable integrated e-governance and digital delivery of municipal services.

 The taxonomy for water and sewerage was initially created by the centre for digital governance (CDG) at national institute of urban affairs (NIUA).

+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-The Composition of the Sectional Committee LITD 28 and Panel 8 responsible for the formulation of this standard is given in Annex B.

 CONTENTS